SharonLutz/reverseMA/README.md

 ## Example 2:
-Example 2 is similar to Example 1 except we now generate an indirect effect of the exposure X on the outcome Y (gammaX=0.2), but no direct effect of the exposure X on the outcome Y through the mediator M (betaX=0).
+Example 2 is similar to Example 1 except we now generate an indirect effect of the exposure X on the outcome Y through the mediator M(gammaX=0.2), but no direct effect of the exposure X on the outcome Y (betaX=0).
 The code below runs this example.
 ```
 library(reverseMA)